alexKotz-koz/CPBS-7711_Module3Day3/README.md

 **results.txt**: A subnetwork of connected fa genes, derived from Module 1 Day 3 project.

+**M3D3_1000_samples.png**: A visualization of the average gene scores derived from the 1000 randomly generated FA subnetworks (as specified in main.py main() and below).
+- Node: Each node represents a single FA gene
+- Node Size: The size of each node corresponds to the average gene score.
+- Node Color: The color of each node corresponds to the locus in which the FA gene belongs to.
+- Edges: Each edge is derived from the filtered parent network (see discussion above)
+- Edges are bundled together to minimize clutter of the image and have no significance.

-**main.py**: A python script that contains the functionality of creating stage 2 subnetworks, creates an instance of the following _*classes*_ and executes thier main functions:
+**main.py**: A python script that contains the functionality of averaging the gene scores and visualizing the average gene scores, creates an instance of the following _*classes*_ and executes thier main functions:

-- **bins.py**: Creates and returns two objects (bins and nfaBins). bins contains a dictionary of # edge connections: genes that contain that number of edge connections from STRING 1.txt. nfaBins, a subset of bins object that strictly contains non FA genes.
+- **fa_utilities.py**: Contains utility functions that can be used for other iterations of this project.
-- **create_individual_nonfa_subnetwork_tread.py**: Creates and returns an individual stage 2 non FA subnetwork.
+- **py**: Creates and returns an individual stage 2 non FA subnetwork.
-- **fagenes.py**: Creates and returns an object containing FA genes, generated from Input.gmt.txt
-- **nonfagenes.py**: Creates and returns an object containing non FA genes, generated using STRING 1.txt and faGenes object.
+- **score_individual_subnet.py**: Creates a gene score for every FA gene, given the individual random FA subnetwork.
-- **stage1_subnetworks.py**: Creates and returns 5000 stage 1 FA subnetworks.
+- **module2_stage1_subnetworks.py**: Creates and returns 5000 FA subnetworks.

 #### The following files are all samples, generated from a successful run of the project.

-- **bins.json**
+- **gene.txt**
-- **nfabins.json**
+- **faNetwork.txt**
 - **stage1_random_subnetworks.json**
-- **stage2_random_subnetworks.json**: Note - The current functionality of this project does not create a new version of this file.
-To create a new version of this file, please uncomment the create_secondary_subnetwork() call within the main function of main.py
-- **stage2_random_subnetworks_v1.json**: A supplementary file, referenced in the writeup (M2D2 HW.pdf).
-This file is not being used in the project.

 ### Setup and Configuration: